 October 31: The deadline for County governments to publish their first quarter budget implementation reports.
-The reports covers the period of 1st July to 31st September of the current financial year.
+The reports cover the period from 1st July to 31st September of the current financial year.
 They should then make the reports public, usually through their respective websites.

 October 31: This is the deadline for the Controller of Budget (CoB) to release the 1st quarter budget implementation reports.
 The reports are for the national government and the county governments respectively.
 The Office of CoB should then table these reports before the Senate and the National Assembly and make them public.

-November 15: The National Government should publish its first quarter budget implementation report.
-The report covers the period of 1st July to September 31st of the current financial year.
+November 15: The National Government should publish its first-quarter budget implementation report.
+The report covers the period from 1st July to September 31st of the current financial year.
 It should then table the report before the National Assembly.
 Thereafter, it should make the report public, usually through the Treasury website.
 The National Treasury releases the national government reports under the title “Quarterly Economic & Budgetary Review” (QEBR).

 3rd Quarter (1st January-30th March)

 January 1: The Commission for Revenue Allocation (CRA) should submit its recommendations on the vertical sharing of national revenue to the National Treasury by this date.
 The vertical sharing is the division of the ordinary revenue that the national government raises nationally between the national and the county governments.

 January 31: County governments should publish and publicize their 2nd quarter budget implementation reports.
-The reports cover the period of 1st October to 31st December of the current financial year.
+The reports cover the period from 1st October to 31st December of the current financial year.

 January 31: The deadline for the Controller of Budget to release the 2nd quarter budget implementation reports.
 The reports are for both the national and the county governments.
 The office of CoB should table the reports before Parliament and then make them public.

 February 15: The national government publishes its 2nd quarter budget implementation report for the period of 1st October to 31st December.
 It should table the report before the National Assembly and then make it public.

 February 15: The National Treasury submits four crucial documents to parliament on this date.
 These are the: